zhaoyao91/meteor-validate/README.md

 Call `validate.extendValidator(validatorName, validations)` to add or override validations to a validator class.
 After adding validations, you can call `validate(arg).validatorName().validationName(...)` to use it.

- - **validations** object - key is the validation name, value is a test function. a test function is function which returns boolean and takes any number of arguments, but the first is the arg to be validated.
+ - **validations** object - key is the validation name, value is a test function. a test function is function which returns boolean and takes any number of arguments, with the first arg to be validated.

 ### Default Validator
-Call `validate.setDefaultValidator(validatorName)` to set a default validator class. `validate(arg)` and `Validator.validate(argName)` will return an instance of default validator class.
+Call `validate.setDefaultValidator(validatorName)` to set a default validator class. `validate(arg)` and `someValidator.validate(argName)` will return an instance of default validator class.

 ## Changelog
-### 2.0.0
+### 2.0.0 2015-06-28
  - drop 'str' prefixed validations.
  - add concept of validator and make it extendable.
  - change the api of extention.
  - add some built-in type-checking validations.
  - refactor the codes.

-### 1.0.0
+### 1.0.0 2015-06-27
  - first version.